-- The degree programme has a study load of 90 ects. - 2.
-Courses and projects, including examinations, are scheduled to be completed in one and a half years. - 3.
-To further increase the feasibility of completing the degree programme according to the schedule, the work load is spread evenly over the programme's duration.
+- 1. The degree programme has a study load of 60 ects. - 2.
+Courses and projects, including examinations, are scheduled to be completed in one year. - 3.
+To further feasibility of completing the degree programme according to the schedule, the work load is spread evenly over the programme's duration.
+Thus it is not allowed to do more courses

-Article 2.3 - composition of the degree programme
+Article 2.3 - Composition of the degree programmes

-1. The composition of the degree programme is built up from the following programme components:
+1. The composition of the MSc degree programmes - the MiM programme (annex 3) excluded - are built up from seven programme components as follows: